 If you are a fan of Pieter Hugo, the chances are that you recognize his award-winning work, including the acclaimed 2007 series The Hyena and the Other Men.
-He’s also known for photographing men harvesting honey in a Ghanaian forest, teenage laborers working at an electronic dumpsite just outside of Accra, and weary diamond miners in a rusty Zimbabwean border town, just to name a few of his series.
+He’s also known for photographing men harvesting honey in a Ghanaian forest, teenage laborers working at an electronic dumpsite just outside of Accra1, and weary diamond miners in a rusty Zimbabwean border town, just to name a few of his series.

 In one of his recent works, cleverly dubbed “1994,” the iconic photographer takes us on a journey to post-apartheid South Africa and post-genocide Rwanda in the eyes of children.
-It’s so named after the latter unfortunate episode that saw the Rwandan ethnic group of Tutsis nearly wiped out of the face of the planet.
+It’s so named after the latter unfortunate episode that saw the Rwandan ethnic group of Tutsis2 nearly wiped out of the face of the planet.

 In every respect, 1994 is a unique piece of photography.
 It’s a series that brings together portraits of Rwandan and South African kids born in the aftermath of 1994.
 As you might recollect, huge historical events happened in 1994 in both these states.
-At the time, South Africa was just reeling from years of the oppressive Apartheid regime, and there was a huge reprieve across the country.
-Rwanda, on the other hand, had just witnessed one of the worst genocides in human history.
+At the time, South Africa was just reeling from years of the oppressive Apartheid regime3, and there was a huge reprieve across the country.
+Rwanda, on the other hand, had just witnessed one of the worst genocides in human history4.

 In essence, kids born after 1994 didn’t see the atrocities of the immediate era, but they grew up amidst change and times of uncertainty.
 That’s exactly what Pieter Hugo tried to capture through his lenses and innocent faces of post-1994 children.

 Where were these photos taken and what do they mean?